studentgpt/cof_test_data/README.md

      0.062,0.109,0.082,0.025,0.165,0.147,0.131,0.146,0.102,0.031,0,0,0,0,0,0,0,0,0,0

      0.031,0.036,0.07,0.054,0.021,0.086,0.027,0.012,0.092,0.013,0.089,0.075,0.028,0.028,0.088,0.071,0.076,0.019,0.022,0.062

    ```
   - The first row contains feature names.
   - The following rows represent monomer addition sequences.
+  - You can find data examples in the file: `MlCOFSyn\optimization\space\all_space.csv`
+  - To ensure the proper functioning of the surrogate model, **please make sure that all monomer addition sequences in the `reaction_space.csv` have the same number of features** (use `0` to fill any empty spaces).

   2. **Stop Conditions**:
      - Input the **Maximum Number of Iterations**.
-     - Specify the **No-Improvement Criterion** as a stopping condition.
+     - Specify the **No-Improvement Criterion** as a stop condition.

   3. **Start the Optimization**:
      Once the **monomer addition sequence space file** and **stop conditions** are confirmed, click the **`Start Bayesian Optimization`** button to initiate the process.